Saliu Mustapha

 Saliu Mustapha (born September 25, 1972) is a Nigerian politician who is the senator representing Kwara Central Senatorial District since 2023.
+He is a member of the Peoples Democratic Party (PDP).
+He previously belonged to the All Progressives Congress (APC), from which he resigned in August 2026.
+He subsequently joined the PDP and became the party's candidate for the Kwara Central senatorial district in the 2027 elections.

-He is a member of the All Progressives Congress and a former deputy national chairman of the Congress for Progressive Change, one of the defunct political parties that merged to form the All Progressives Congress.
+Mustapha previously served as Deputy National Chairman of the Congress for Progressive Change (CPC), one of the political parties that participated in the formation of the All Progressives Congress in 2013.

 He is equally the Founder and Chairman of Saliu Mustapha Foundation.

 Early life and education

 Mustapha was born on September 25, 1972 in Ilorin, Kwara state.
 He attended Bartholomew primary school in Zaria for his primary education and then proceeded to Command Secondary School in Kaduna for his secondary education.
 He studied mineral resources engineering at the Kaduna polytechnic.

 Political career

 Mustapha was the first national publicity secretary of the Progressive Action Congress (PAC).
 He joined ANPP and became the national deputy chairman of the party in 2009.
-He held this position until the party merged and formed the All Progressives Congress.
-He contested for the national chairman position of the All Progressives Congress APC, the position which Sen. Adamu Abdullahi emerged as a consensus candidate of the party.
+He held this position until the party became part of the political merger that led to the formation of the All Progressives Congress in 2013.

+In 2022, Mustapha contested for the position of National Chairman of the All Progressives Congress APC.
+He was one of several aspirants from the North Central region who initially sought the position.
+Ahead of the party's national convention, Mustapha withdrew from the contest and supported Abdullahi Adamu, who emerged as the consensus candidate and was subsequently elected National Chairman of the APC at the party's national convention in March 2022.